-Author has written 17 stories for Ranma, Anime X-overs, Naruto, and My Little Pony.
+Author has written 18 stories for Ranma, Anime X-overs, My Little Pony, and Naruto.

 Hi there!
 I generally read and write Ranma 1/2 fanfiction.
 I'm neither for nor against any particular romantic match-up, and have been known to bash a character in one fic, only to treat him or her with respect in another.
 I also write some fanfiction involving other works occasionally.
 I love comments and constructive criticism (or what Fanfiction.net refures to as "read and review"), but flames will be used to roast marshmallows.

 The homepage link goes to my page on devientART, but anyone who goes there should be warned that they may see spoiler pics for some of my stories, and some of the pics aren't suitable for younger viewers, although the worst are blocked off by a rating warning.
 And no, not all of those pictures have anything to do with any of my stories, only some of them.

 NOTE: Well, it's been a few years, but I'm starting up my old stories again, starting with Magical Guardian Ranma.
 Unfortunately, the forgotteninnocence site which was hosting the individual links provided as occasional treats at the ends of some of the MGR chapters has gone down.
 On the other hand, my deviantArt page is still up if you want to see all the girls in their battle regalia.
 And I do mean all the girls - including the ones that haven't shown up yet in the story.

 P.S: Checking on my collected reviews, I notice that some of my favorite fanfiction authors are reading my stories!
 How cool is that? :D